rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryExchange.md

 - There are 5 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
+    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
+    - sortOrder - SortOrder: Sort order of result.
     - filter - list of Filters: The hierarchy object filter.
 - Returns ExchangeDagConnection.
 ### database